 All dispensaries are required to have a locked limited access area for the storage of medical marijuana that is expired, damaged, deteriorated, mislabeled, contaminated, recalled or whose containers or packages have been opened or breached until such product is returned to the grower/processor.
-The Company subsidiary dispensaries maintain security systems with professional monitoring, 24hours a day and seven days a week, and fixed cameras on the interior and exterior of the facilities in a manner consistent with Pennsylvania law.
+The Company subsidiary dispensaries maintain security systems with professional monitoring, 24-hours a day and seven days a week, and fixed cameras on the interior and exterior of the facilities in a manner consistent with Pennsylvania law.
 Data for surveillance systems is stored for a period of 4 years in a readily available format for investigative purposes.

 The Company is in compliance with the laws of the Commonwealth of Pennsylvania and the related cannabis licensing framework.
 There are no current incidences of non-compliance, citations or notices of violation outstanding which have an impact on the Company's licenses, business activities or operations in the Commonwealth of Pennsylvania.
 Notwithstanding the foregoing, like all businesses the Company may from time-to-time experience incidences of non-compliance with applicable rules and regulations in the states in which the Company operates, including the Commonwealth of Pennsylvania, and such non-compliance may have an impact on the Company's licenses, business activities or operations in the applicable state.
-However, the Company takes steps to minimize, disclose and remedy all incidences of non-compliance which may have an impact on the Company operates, including the Commonwealth of Pennsylvania.
+However, the Company takes steps to minimize, disclose and remedy all incidences of non-compliance which may have an impact on the Company's licenses, business activities or operations in all states in which the Company operates, including the Commonwealth of Pennsylvania.
 See "Regulatory Framework - Compliance".